coastresusgroup/website/site/content/terms-and-conditions.md

 ## 14. CONTACT INFORMATION

-For all cancellations, transfers, or policy inquiries please email coastresusgroup@gmail.com with “CANCELLATION”, “TRANSFER”, or “POLICY INQUIRY” in the subject line.
-We aim to respond to all inquiries within 48 hours (business days).
+For all cancellations, transfers, or policy enquiries please email coastresusgroup@gmail.com with "CANCELLATION", "TRANSFER", or "POLICY ENQUIRY" in the subject line.
+We aim to respond to all enquiries within 48 hours (business days).

 By booking a course with Coast Resuscitation Group, you confirm that you have read, understood, and agree to these Terms and Conditions.